 The Session Management Function (SMF) assigns QoS profile to AN in WLAN domain with QoS Flow Identification (QFI), which defines the QoS parameters for a QoS flow in the PDU session.
 The QoS flow is then mapped to AN resource for the assigned QFI (see Figure 14).

-Figure14.
+Figure 14.
 QoS flows and mapping to AN resource in user plane (3GPP TS 23.501)

 ATSSS function support